epfl-ada/ada-2022-project-analyteam/README.md

 ## Title: Beer reviewers Categorization

 ## Abstract: (A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?)
 Can we categorize user behavior/personalities with meaningful boundaries and extract trends from these groups?
-Using the beer review dataset, we want to extract relevant features in order to catagorize the users into some personnality classes, like *Adventurer*, *Free-thinker*, *Conformist*, *Beer-lover*, *Hard-to-please*, ...
+Using the beer review dataset, we want to extract relevant features in order to catagorize the users into some personnality classes, like *Adventurer*, *Free-thinker*, *Conformist*, *Beer-lover*, *Hard-to-please*,*Like the expert* ...

 ## Research Questions: A list of research questions you would like to address during the project.
 * How do we classify users?